juansanguinoo/Appoinment-Scheduling/README.md

 # Appoinments Scheduling App

-Scheduling and control of appointments for a veterinarian
+Scheduling and control of veterinary appointments.
+Made with React and Javascript